Major Work Activity B – Performs fabrication

 select and use tools and equipment |

-tools and equipment are selected and used according to job requirements |
+tools and equipment are selected and used according to project requirements |

 select and use fasteners |

-fasteners are selected and used according to material and specifications |
+fasteners are selected and used according to material and project specifications |

-assemble product components |
+assemble specialty product components |

-product components are assembled according to drawings and specifications |
+specialty product components are assembled according to drawings and project specifications |

 select and use welding processes and equipment |

-welding processes and equipment are selected according to job requirements and specifications |
+welding processes and equipment are selected according to material and project specifications |

-Range of Variables
+Range of Variables (include, but not limited to)

-- fasteners include: rivets, screws, nuts and bolts
+- fasteners: rivets, screws, nuts and bolts

 Knowledge